andymasteroffish/BoosterPackGenerator/README.md

 The card images can be of any size but they must all be the same size.
 Any standard image format should work.

-There is a settings.xml file that the app will look for that describes where the card images are and with what frequecy they should appear (among other things).
+There is a settings.xml file that the app will look for that describes where the card images are and with what frequency they should appear (among other things).
 This file must be on the same level as the app.